Andrew Johnson. Immen Read more [...]

 In a time when many funeral businesses have become part of larger chains, the brilliance of a small, personally owned and run funeral company is evident.
 Andrew’s warm, kind personality and the friendliness of his close team immediately make you feel at ease, and the five star Google reviews left by previous clients and the hundreds of thank-you cards they have received reassure you that your first impression is one shared by everyone they have helped.

-- Your first call will be answered by Andrew, Bridget, Chris or Jude, and whoever it is will see the whole process through with you.
+- Your first call will be answered by Andrew, Bridget or Chrissy, and whoever it is will see the whole process through with you.

 - Family participation – absolutely, positively encouraged.

 - Same sex person to wash and dress?
-Yes, Andrew, Bridget, Chris and Jude all look after the people in their care.
+Yes, Andrew, Bridget and Chrissy all look after the people in their care.

 - Embalming – if they feel it is beneficial or needed then they will recommend, otherwise no embalming is done routinely.